 A life-long photographer who studied at Columbia College in Chicago, Reynolds served on the board of Fotofest in Houston, Texas, while continuing her photographic studies at Maine Media and Santa Fe Workshops.
 Reynolds’ family later moved from San Francisco to settle in Hanover, New Hampshire in 2004 where she continued her commitment to service as a volunteer and board member at several non-profit organizations.
 Most recently, Reynolds worked in development at Northern Stage, managing the corporate sponsorship and exhibiting artist programs, and at the Montshire Museum of Science, coordinating development events and managing volunteers.

 A Welcome Reception for Heidi is planned in the Gallery at AVA on Friday, November 8, 2019, from 5:30-7:00 p.m.
+All are welcome!

 It is always a pleasure to write about the positive experiences people have had here at AVA, whether as students, gallery visitors, exhibiting artists, or as participants at our many special events.
 This time I’d like to do it the other way around and draw the attention to two individuals who –in different, yet related capacities—have impacted AVA in profoundly positive ways.
 One is Winkie Kelsey, artist and—with her husband, Preston (Pete)—patron of the arts.
 The other is Eugene Dauphinais, who for nearly 40 years worked at the H.W.
 Carter & Sons overall factory—the Lebanon landmark that now is the home of AVA.